rbind/apreshill/content/post/2019-02-19-hugo-netlify-toml/index.markdown

   HUGO_VERSION = "0.54.0"
 ```

-You can leave off the last two chunk if you don't want to use [branch deploys](https://www.netlify.com/blog/2017/11/16/get-full-control-over-your-deployed-branches/) or [preview deploys](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/), but I `r emo::ji("heart")` these two Netlify features and encourage you to try them out.
+You can leave off the last two chunk if you don't want to use [branch deploys](https://www.netlify.com/blog/2017/11/16/get-full-control-over-your-deployed-branches/) or [preview deploys](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/), but I ❤️ these two Netlify features and encourage you to try them out.
 I've starting drafting individual blog posts and tutorials in branches, and then I can see them rendered and share them for feedback without asking collaborators to clone and build the repository locally.
 It is __lovely__.
-Every branch and pull request gets a link `r emo::ji("tada")`.
+Every branch and pull request gets a link 🎉.

 So add this file to your blogdown site repo and push to GitHub.